 National Centre for Writing is delighted to announce the High Street Tales writers-in-residence for the East of England: Ligia Macedo and Ellie McKinlay-Khojinian!

-Following a nationwide call for submissions, the duo has been chosen along with five other writers who represent the different regions in England to create a set of stories that celebrate the local high street, and the people and communities who depend on them.
+Following a nationwide call for submissions, the duo has been chosen along with five other writers who represent the different regions in England to create a set of stories high street, and the people and communities who depend on them.
 The stories will be broadcast and distributed online.

 Ellie and Ligia met doing community work in Great Yarmouth and discovered a mutual love of writing.
 They have since facilitated several workshops together and participated jointly in Feast of Stories, part of Visiting Arts’ programme in Great Yarmouth in 2018.
 They said:

 ‘We are so excited to be collaborating on this new commission by Historic England!’

 Peggy Hughes, Programme Manager at the National Centre for Writing said:

 ‘We’re excited to have selected collaborators Ellie McKinlay-Khojinian and Ligia Macedo to tell the story of Great Yarmouth for our chapter of this fantastic nationwide project, funded by Historic England.
 Between them and together they have lots of experience working with the communities in Great Yarmouth; coupled with such a rich and textured place, full of history, we anticipate a very wonderful story.’

 Tucked behind the flamboyant arcades and candy-floss colours of the seafront in Great Yarmouth is King Street, where real people live and work and meet.
 It is a street that is modest about its rich history – only whispering its stories that you need to lean in to hear – but confident in its role of today, shouting loud and making itself heard in many languages.